jupyterhub/kubespawner/CONTRIBUTING.md

 using an editable installation of kubespawner, that interacts with pods in a local kubernetes cluster!

-You need to have a a local kubernetes cluster and be able to edit networking rules on your computer.
+You need to have a local kubernetes cluster and be able to edit networking rules on your computer.
 We will now walk you through the steps to get going:

 1. Install VirtualBox by [downloading and running an